melo936/ChromiumHardening/flags/flags.md

 * #back-forward-cache - **Enabled force caching all pages (experimntal)**
 	* Make sure you are using command line flags
-* #calculate-native-win-occlusion
 * #enable-lite-video
 * #enable-parallel-downloading
-* #subframe-shutdown-delay
-	* This flags doesn't have any effect when `#disable-process-reuse` is enabled
 * #enable-skia-renderer
 * #enable-throttle-display-none-and-visibility-hidden-cross-origin-iframes
 * #enable-vulkan - Disabled, due to causing completely black web pages and making browsers laggy